InfernoCycle/YouTubeDownloader/README.md

 # TrueYTtoMP3

+# NOTICE
+This project is under re-development and will be improved!!!!
+As of right now however it is currently not working so expect a new version by August 7th.

 # What is this?
 This is a YouTube to MP3/MP4/WAV/OGG convertor.
 I just made it because I didn't feel safe using shady websites that always had ad pop-ups whenever I clicked one button every 10 seconds.
 Feel free to use this convertor as well.
 It may not be the best but it gets the job done.